-These documented complaints and responses shall be included in annual reporting to the AOE as required in Section 2126 of this rule:
+These documented complaints and responses shall be included in annual reporting to the AOE as required in Section 2126 of this rule.

 All school leaders must have sufficient time to carry out their responsibilities to focus on improving student learning and on fostering an anti-racist, culturally responsive, anti-discriminatory, and inclusive learning environment.
-To accomplish that, the head of school or superintendent or his or her their designee must:
+To accomplish that, the superintendent or his or her their designee must: